|

 was the first and most beautifully styled Ikenga aircraft; a design/building

-project that was made possible via funding from a Canadian marketing firm.
+project that was made possible via funding from a Canadian marketing

-semi-reclining position.
+pilot in a semi-reclining position.

-WindDancer never flew, however it laid the groundwork for all of my "less costly to construct and build" gyros that followed.
-Conceived and built as a cross-country autogyro, the fully instrumented WindDancer hung under a Ken Brock heavy duty rotorhead and twenty-six foot McCutchen Skywheels composite rotor.
+WindDancer never flew, however it laid the groundwork for all of my "less costly to construct and build" autogiros that followed.
+Conceived and built as a cross-country aircraft, the fully instrumented WindDancer hung under a Ken Brock heavy duty rotorhead and twenty-six foot McCutchen Skywheels composite rotor.
 Powered by a Mazda 120 horsepower aero-engine turning a Sterba 54/56 propeller, WindDancer had a composite enclosure and empennage.
 Its frame was 4130 chromoly tubular steel, 1.5 diameter x .058 wall, and its dry weight was four hundred and twenty pounds.
 The

-lesson of Osh Kosh 86: WindDancer was too costly to manufacture for the
+lesson of Osh Kosh 86: WindDancer was too costly to manufacture for

-Ikenga 530Z ship, which could be sold in the kitplane market for $10,000,
+the radical Ikenga 530Z ship, which could be sold in the kitplane market

-only $3,000 more than the factory cost of the Mazda aero-engine.
+for $10,000, only $3,000 more than the factory cost of the Mazda aero-engine.

 |